255/chartsvg/README.md

 # chartsvg
-This project has existed for a few hours and does not do anything useful yet.
+This project does not do anything useful yet.